Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 But for now, it waited.

 Most of it did not want to die.
-Part of it---the last imprisoned vestiges of this body's former psyche---did.
+Part of it - the last imprisoned vestiges of this body's former psyche - did.
 But even they did not want to escape into death's clutches like *this*.

 Not taking so many with them.
 Not murdering innocents.